jmacdotorg/plerd/README.md

 This version of Plerd is intended to run directly from a cloned Git repository, rather than from a formally installed location on your system.
 You will likely need to install its various library dependencies, however.

 To install Plerd's dependencies, you need __cpanm__ (a.k.a. _cpanminus_) installed on your system.
-You can obtain cpanm via various package managers (e.g. apt-get), or [via the CPAN](https://metacpan.org/pod/distribution/App-cpanminus/bin/cpanm), or by running this paif of commands:
+You can obtain cpanm via various package managers (e.g. apt-get), or [via the CPAN](https://metacpan.org/pod/distribution/App-cpanminus/bin/cpanm), or by running this pair of commands:

     curl -LO http://xrl.us/cpanm
     chmod +x cpanm